telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 ### '401 Logon failed' error

-If you're receiving this error when connecting to Telerik Nuget Server, you could try to update your NuGet credentials through the Windows Credential Manager.
+If you're receiving this error when connecting to Telerik NuGet Server, you could try to update your NuGet credentials through the Windows Credential Manager.
 Please follow the steps below:

 1. Close all open Visual Studio instances (this is so that all NuGet package manager tasks are stopped).
 2. Open the "Credential Manager" app on your PC.